Yuchunw/SoftwareCarpentryBejeweled/README.md

 4) Game time decreases by 1 second per second.
 5) Game is over when time is run out.

+## Discussion

+Write things that confuse or inspire you.

 ## Feel free to add what you think is needed